macwong/DDDFacialRecognitionDemo/overview.md

 ## Warm-Up (15 min)
 Cycle through images to predict, some informative and some humorous

-## Intro (1 minute)
+## Intro (2 minute)
+What is Facial Recognition?
+* Identifying a person from an image (or video frame)
+* e.g. Facebook tagging, Apple Face ID, law enforcement and security surveillance

+What we will be looking at:
+* How does it work?
-* Concepts and Features
+* Training
-* Recognition Pipeline
+* Accuracy
-* Accuracy and Performance
+* Performance
-* Technologies / resources
+* Technologies
-* Live demo
+* End-to-End Scenario

+(Create one page for each, with images)

-## Concepts and Features (4 minutes)
+## How does it work?
+(5 minutes)
-* What is Facial Recognition?
-* Examples (e.g. Facebook tagging)
+What is going on between the input and the output?

+Pipeline Overview:
+* Input
-* Implementation options (e.g. Microsoft: Face API)
+* Face Detection
-* Ideal features of Facial Recognition system
-    * Accurate predictions
+* Conversion
-    * Input from image, video and cam
-    * Robust to variables (e.g. image quality, larger datasets)
-    * Real-time predictions
+* Prediction
-    * “Train” and evolve models
-* Live demo
+* Output

-## Recognition Pipeline (5 minutes)
-* Pipeline overview
+Pipeline details:
 * Input
     * Images, video or live camera
     * Can be variable in resolution and quality